FAIR-FATE: Fair Federated Learning with Momentum: FAIR-FATE: Fair Federated Learning with Momentum

+To simultaneously achieve the two objectives described in Section \ref{objective}, the server calculates two model updates: $\alpha_N$, corresponding to the model error objective, and $\alpha_F$, corresponding to the fairness promotion objective. $\alpha_N$ is calculated by averaging the local updates of each client, given by:

-Two model updates are calculated on the server: $\alpha_N$ and $\alpha_F$. $\alpha_N$ represents the global model update and is the same as $\alpha$ in Algorithm \ref{algo:fedmom}.
-On the other hand, $\alpha_F$ is a weighted average of the client's updates which have higher fairness than the server on the validation set, given by:
+where $\theta_{t}$ is the global model at communication round $t$, and $\theta_{t+1}^k$ is the local model of client $k$ at communication round $t + 1$.
+On the other hand, $\alpha_F$ is a weighted average of the clients' updates which have higher fairness than the current global model at the server on the validation set, given by:

-where $K_{tFair}$ represents the clients which have higher fairness than the server on the validation set.
 As such, the weighted average gives higher importance to models with higher fairness values on the validation set.

-Similar to the FedDemon algorithm, in order to decay the total contribution of a gradient to all future updates, $\beta_t$ is updated as follows: